edwardZhang/cocos-docs/manual/studio/v2/chapter2/use-controls/use-canvas/en.md

 ![Image](res/image043.png)

 It should be noted that, Unlike scene, layer, node.
 SpriteSheet can’t be manipulated on canvas.
+When editing 3D scenes, cocos UI only displays 3D functions.

 ####Adding nodes
 For example add widgets to our sample (MissionSelect.csd) you can do the following